-Fast food chains are groups of restaurants (which are also sometimes called fast food joints) that use the same name, style and food.
+Fast food chains are groups of restaurants (which are also sometimes called fast food joints in casual language) that use the same name, style and food.

 They’re places where you can get fast and cheap food, and where you’ll always know exactly what you’ll get, no matter where in the world you are.
 In other words, it’s the perfect food for the fast-paced world we live in.

 You might have eaten at a fast food restaurant before.
 But do you know the correct English words to order fast food?
 By the end of this article you will!

 - A Short History of Fast Food

 - How to Order Fast Food in English

 - General Fast Food Vocabulary